Alice Martemucci

 -nature reserves;

-4_ New proposals for cultural activities The recovery of industrial complexes can lead to the use of premises suitable for hosting cultural and social activities.
+4_ New proposals for cultural activities The redevelopment of industrial complexes can lead to the use of spaces suitable for hosting cultural and social activities.